evvo-labs/evvo/doc/OVERCOMMIT.md

 scalastyle 1.0.0
 ```

-Locally install the Overcommit hooks for this repository:
+Locally install the Overcommit hooks (and those hook's dependencies) for this repository:

 ```
 overcommit --install
+gem install travis
 ```

 Now, when you commit, you will see a message like